groue/GRDBCombine/README.md

 # Database Observation

-**GRDBCombine notifies changes that have been committed in the database.** No insertion, update, or deletion in tracked tables is missed.
-This includes indirect changes triggered by [foreign keys](https://www.sqlite.org/foreignkeys.html#fk_actions) or [SQL triggers](https://www.sqlite.org/lang_createtrigger.html).

-To function correctly, GRDBCombine requires that a unique [database connection] is kept open during the whole duration of the observation.

-> :point_up: **Note**: some special changes are not notified: changes to SQLite system tables (such as `sqlite_master`), and changes to [`WITHOUT ROWID`](https://www.sqlite.org/withoutrowid.html) tables.
-See [Data Change Notification Callbacks](https://www.sqlite.org/c3ref/update_hook.html) for more information.

-To define which part of the database should be observed, you provide database requests.
-Requests can be expressed with GRDB's [query interface], as in `Player.all()`, or with SQL, as in `SELECT * FROM player`.
-Both would observe the full "player" database table.
-Observed requests can involve several database tables, and generally be as complex as you need them to be.

-GRDBCombine publishers are based on GRDB's [ValueObservation] and [DatabaseRegionObservation].
+Database Observation publishers are based on GRDB's [ValueObservation] and [DatabaseRegionObservation].
+Please refer to their documentation for more information.
 If your application needs change notifications that are not built in GRDBCombine, check the general [Database Changes Observation] chapter.

-- [`ValueObservation.publisher(in:)`]
+- [`ValueObservation.publisher(in:scheduler:)`]
 - [`DatabaseRegionObservation.publisher(in:)`]

-#### `ValueObservation.publisher(in:)`
+#### `ValueObservation.publisher(in:scheduler:)`

-GRDB's [ValueObservation] notifies fresh values whenever the database changes.
+GRDB's [ValueObservation] tracks changes in database values.
 You can turn it into a Combine publisher:

 ```swift
 let observation = ValueObservation.tracking { db in